The Diary of Ellen Rimbauer: My Life at Rose Red: Plot synopsis

 The novel relates the building of the Rimbauer house (which is eventually named "Rose Red") in 1906 by John Rimbauer for his new wife, Ellen, as a wedding present.
-John Rimbauer owned an oil company, and used much of his wealth to build the mansion, which was in the Tudor-Gothic style and situated on 40 acre of woodland in the heart of Seattle, Washington, in the United States.
+John Rimbauer owned an oil company, and used much of his wealth to build the mansion, which was in the Tudor-Gothic style and situated on 40 acre of woodland in the heart of Seattle, Washington.
 The site was a Native American burial ground (a common motif in early works by author Stephen King).
 The house appeared cursed even as it was being constructed: Three construction workers were killed on the site, and a construction foreman was murdered by a co-worker.

 Various entries in the fictional diary also describe Ellen Rimbauer's naiveté regarding sexual matters.
 In sometimes graphic language, the novel's "diary entries" discuss Ellen's sexual relationship with her physically, sexually, and emotionally abusive husband; her growing awareness of her lesbianism (or possible bisexuality; the novel is unclear); her friendship and sexual relationship with Sukeena; the birth of her children; and her growing dislike (even hatred) of her misogynistic, arrogant husband.
 The novel portrays Ellen Rimbauer as a victim of sexual repression and Victorian morality.